astronomer/astro-docs/cloud/stable/02_develop/02_customize-image.md

 If you do _not_ pin a package to a version, the latest version of the package that's publicly available will be installed by default.

-### 2. Re-build your Image
+### Rebuild your Image

-Once you've saved those packages in your text editor or version control tool, re-build your image by running:
+Once you've saved those packages in your text editor or version control tool, rebuild your image by running:

 ```
 $ astro dev stop